alb at annelaberge dot com

 Anne La Berge’s career as flutist/improviser/composer stretches across international and stylistic boundaries.

-Her most recent performances bring together the elements on which her international reputation is based: a ferocious and far-reaching virtuosity, a penchant for improvising delicately spun microtonal textures and melodies, and her wholly unique array of powerfully percussive flute effects, all combined with electronic processing.
+Her performances bring together the elements on which her international reputation is based: a ferocious and far-reaching virtuosity, a penchant for improvising delicately spun microtonal textures and melodies, and her wholly unique array of powerfully percussive flute effects, all combined with electronic processing.

 Many of her compositions involve her own participation, though she has produced works intended solely for other performers, usually involving guided improvisation and text.
 She also uses these compositions that work with a flexible combination of imposed musical situations and electronics where performer/improvisers are an integrated part of the music making process as material for workshops and masterclasses.

 In addition to creating her own work she regularly performs in other artists’ projects in a range of settings from modern chamber music to improvised electronic music.

 Anne La Berge performs regularly with Robert van Heumen in their duo Shackle.
 She is a member of MAZE, an electroacoustic ensemble dedicated to performing music that challenges the idea of fixed form.
 She is an active artist in Splendor Amsterdam, a collective of 50 musicians, composers and stage artists who have transformed an old bathhouse in the center of Amsterdam into a cultural mecca.